How can you leverage the MITRE ATT&CK Evaluations to assess if an EDR meets your threat detection, analysis, and response needs?

 How does the EDR integrate Threat Intelligence and updates?

 Is the EDR able to integrate external threat intelligence feeds that include MITRE ATT&CK data – notably with connectors?
+Is it able to integrate new tactics or techniques into their detection capabilities ?

 Organizations change over time; detection needs to evolve alongside them.
 The ability to contextualize alerts and define priorities in the event of a security incident is paramount.